Oluwajobs/oluwajobaa/_pages/resources.md

 I am extremely passionate about data visualization and visual story-telling.
 Here are some compelling narratives that inspire me.

-[Parable of the Polygons](https://ncase.me/polygons/){: .btn .btn--success}: This is a story of how harmless choices can make a harmful world.
-Based on Schelling's model of segregation, this playable website neatly explains why today's society seems demographically segregated.{: .notice--info} |
+[Parable of the Polygons](https://ncase.me/polygons/){: .btn .btn--success .btn--large}: This is a story of how harmless choices can make a harmful world.
+Based on Schelling's model of segregation, this playable website neatly explains why today's society seems demographically segregated.|

-[Fireflies](https://ncase.me/fireflies/){: .btn .btn--success}: How small-interactions can lead to large-scale organization. |
+[Fireflies](https://ncase.me/fireflies/){: .btn .btn--success .btn--large}: How small-interactions can lead to large-scale organization. |

-[Complexity Explorables](http://www.complexity-explorables.org/)(#link){: .btn .btn--success}: Interacting with complex systems is the best way to understand the simple rules that gives rise to chaotic outcomes.
+[Complexity Explorables](http://www.complexity-explorables.org/)(#link){: .btn .btn--success .btn--large}: Interacting with complex systems is the best way to understand the simple rules that gives rise to chaotic outcomes.
 I encourage you to play around and find analogies to any system of your interest. |

-[NetLogo](https://ccl.northwestern.edu/netlogo/){: .btn .btn--success}: Agent-based modeling visualized. |
+[NetLogo](https://ccl.northwestern.edu/netlogo/){: .btn .btn--success .btn--large}: Agent-based modeling visualized. |

 [How much hotter is your hometown?](https://www.nytimes.com/interactive/2018/08/30/climate/how-much-hotter-is-your-hometown.html): On climate change communication. |